 #3.
 Expand your knowledge about investing and helpful resources

-Even when you are keeping it simple by investing with Nutmeg (or Betterment which is its US cousin) you need to do your homework.
-But this is easy: just visit their websites and read all that is on them.
+Even when you keep it simple by investing with Nutmeg (or Betterment, its US cousin), you need to do your homework.
+But this is easy: visit their websites and read everything on them.
 Oh, and you can Google them and see what else is knocking about.

 Investing in local businesses needs local knowledge.
-You may hear about opportunities in the local bar, or from your friends.
+You may hear about opportunities in the local bar or from your friends.
 What you need to know here is what the features of a promising business are and how to know it from a failing one.
-You may also start learning about turning failing businesses around; which means that you either have to understand the business or ‘get in’ with someone who does and whom you trust.
+You may also start learning about turning failing businesses around, which means that you either have to understand the business or ‘get in’ with someone who does and whom you trust.
 (I know nothing about cars; it takes me a year to work out where to put the fuel.
-This is why, the garage is 50:50 venture with someone who knows everything about cars.)
+This is why the garage is a 50:50 venture with someone who knows everything about cars.)

 The situation is very different when you start investing in stocks and shares.
 It took me quite a bit of reading and looking around to come up with the four key, in my opinion, resources:

 - Investopedia: This site does exactly what it ‘says on the tin’ – it educates the word about finances.
 At it spans educational levels as well so you can use it even as a beginner.